ufora/ufora/content/documentation/02-performance-guide.md

 # Parallelism

-## The core model of parallelism in Ufora
+## The Core Model of Parallelism in Ufora

 Ufora exploits "dataflow" parallelism at the stack-frame level.
 Ufora operates by executing your code on a single thread and then periodically interrupting it